Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-12-only-human.md

 He depressed the cafetiere's filter and poured a cup of steaming black Blue Mountain.

 "If that's how it works, then what about the patrol officer who kicked me off the *Churthuarg* station for vagrancy?"
 Jenkins asked.
-"Or the Corti who abducted me, or my ex-wife or my lawyer or...you know what, I didn't come here for this conversation."
+"Or the Corti who abducted me, or my ex-wife or my lawyer or... you know what, I didn't come here for this conversation."

 "No, you came here about the Hierarchy."
 Singh handed over the coffee in an elegant glass cup.
 The aroma was perfection itself.
 "I told the last person who came knocking in no uncertain terms that her death was really only a matter of time once she started probing into this, but she said she accepted that."
 He sipped the coffee.
 "I hope she was truthful."